Nebraska landowners take their property rights seriously. After a harmless prank, you may find yourself facing trespassing charges.

 He uses his extensive knowledge of Nebraska law to try to get your charges reduced or dismissed.

 Contact Tom for a free consultation, where you can discuss your trespassing charge and legal options.
 To learn more about Nebraska trespassing laws, keep reading.

 Nebraska law divides criminal trespass into two categories, first and second degree, depending on the circumstances of the trespass.

-A person commits first-degree criminal trespass if they:
+A person commits criminal trespass 1st-degree if they:

 - Enter or secretly remain in any building, occupied structure, or separately secured portion of a building; and